Reversal theory: Bistability

-This the basis for the principle of homeostasis that is found in many fields of study, including many theories found in psychology.
-Figure 1 (above) demonstrates this principle.
-The idea that humans are always looking for a perfect medium state of arousal and anything too extreme in either direction is not to be desired, i.e., boredom or anxiety.
+Reversal theory challenges the application of homeostasis to human psychology; the idea that humans are always looking for a perfect medium state of arousal and anything too extreme in either direction is not to be desired.

-Reversal theory proposes an altogether different view of arousal, which is what is called bistability.
-Bistability emphasizes polarity in the hedonic tone, and this is represented by the curves of the "butterfly curves" figure.
-It demonstrates that arousal is experienced in each state in a different – indeed opposite way and has its own unique range of emotions.
-In the serious (telic) state, represented by the solid curve, this range is from relaxation to anxiety, and in the playful paratelic) state, represented by the dashed curve, from boredom to excitement.
+Reversal theory proposes an alternate model of arousal, based on bistability.
+Proponents of the theory argue that arousal is experienced in each state in an opposite way and has its own unique range of emotions.
+In the serious (telic) state, represented by the solid curve, this range is from relaxation to anxiety, and in the playful (paratelic) state, represented by the dashed curve, from boredom to excitement.